Zero Post: The Journal of the Vickers MG Collection & Research Association

 Rich Fisher

 Rich is the Research Director for the VMGCRA and is a Research Fellow for a university specialising in postgraduate education and his area of expertise is historic analysis.
-As a supervisor for many masters-level students, he is happy to support people writing their first articles and really wants to encourage the non-traditional authors to puts their research and often years of work on the page.
+As a supervisor for many masters-level students, he is happy to support people writing their first articles and really wants to encourage the non-traditional authors to put their research and often years of work on the page.

 Matt Moss